-Artichoke ultimately comes from the Arabic al-harshuf, “the artichoke.”
-The word, and plant, passed into Spanish, Italian, and then English, as archicokk, in the 1530s.
-Speakers tried to explain its unusual name with folk etymologies: The plant’s center would choke anyone who tried to eat it, or it chokes the growth of other plants in the garden.
+Artichoke ultimately comes from the Arabic al-harshuf, meaning “the artichoke.”
+The word, and plant, passed into Spanish, Italian, and then English as archicokk, in the 1530s.
+Speakers tried to explain its unusual name with folk etymologies: The plant’s center was said to choke anyone who tried to eat it, or the plant chokes the growth of other plants in the garden.
 These folk beliefs are preserved in the modern spelling.

 2. and 3.
 Scallion and Shallot

 Scallions and shallots may be two different species of onion, but they share a common root: the Vulgar Latin cepa escalonia, or “Ascalonian onion.”
 Ascalon is modern-day Ashkelon, an Israeli coastal city and a historically important seaport, apparently, for trading the likes of scallions and shallots.
 The Latin cepa, for onion, is also the source of another name for the scallion, chive.

 If we peel back the etymological layers of onion, we find the Latin unio, which named both a pearl and a type of onion.
 Unio probably sprouts from unus, Latin for “one,” the idea being that this vegetable’s layers all comprise a single whole.

 Fennel looks like an onion, but it’s actually in the carrot family.
 Appearances, though, are still the key to the origin of this word.
 Fennel, which is documented in English as early as 700, comes from a diminutive form of Latin faenum, for “hay,” which the plant’s feathery foliage and aroma evokes.